magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something when search results are reset
+*  If one wants to do something when search results are reset

 ### 61. catalogsearch_searchable_attributes_load_after